 Buran-1 landing after first orbital flight

 Buran (VKK, Vozdushno Kosmicheskiy Korabl) was the soviet equivalent ot the US Space Shuttle.
 Similar in design and function, it differed in several points: Buran did not have its own main engines and was therefore a payload of the Energiya rocket rather than a part of the launch system.
-Buran was also designed to be operated unmanned, which was demonstrated during its first and only spaceflight.
+Buran was also designed to be operated uncrewed, which was demonstrated during its first and only spaceflight.

-Five spacegoing orbiters were to be built, with the first two initally not capable of manned flight.
+Five spacegoing orbiters were to be built, with the first two initally not capable of crewed flight.
 The name "Ptichka" sometimes reported for the second vehicle was only an inofficial nickname for the Buran shuttle.

 To see the crew lists of the atmospheric glide flights, go to the mission listing.